na-na-hi/renget/archive/qewdu.md

 - Guide folder
 https://www.mediafire.com/folder/c90lnzns0ytjg/Guide

-If you encounter a character that doesn't import correctly on Blender, post it on the thread and I'll fix it if I'm around.
+If you encounter a character that doesn't import its rigging on Blender, post it on the thread and I'll fix it if I'm around.
 I am not sorry about the huge images and FUCK imgur.
+***

-## CH#### Chibi and/or Portrait Character List
+## -> CH#### Chibi and/or Portrait Character List <-
 CH0060 = Swimsuit Tsurugi
 CH0061 = Swimsuit Mashiro **(Does not import correctly on Blender, Fixed version in the mediafire folder)** CH0063 = Swimsuit Hina